micmejia/bible-dump/NKJV/Numbers/Num 3.md

 "Number the children of Levi by their fathers' houses, by their families; you shall number every male from a month old and above."

 ###### 16
-So Moses numbered them according to the [^d]word of the Lord, as he was commanded.
+So Moses numbered them according to the word of the Lord, as he was commanded.

 ###### 17
 These were the sons of Levi by their names: Gershon, Kohath, and Merari.